Pallavi-Dhondge2/Excel-Sales-Analytics/README.md

 ## Technical & Soft Skills:
 •	[1] Proficiency in ETL methodology (Extract, Transform, Load).

 •	[2] Skills to generate a date table using Power Query.

 •	[3] Ability to derive fiscal months and quarters.

 •	[4] Establishing data model relationships with Power Pivot.

 •	[5] Proficiency in incorporating supplementary data into an existing data model.

 •	[6] Utilizing DAX to create calculated columns.

 ## Soft Skills:
-•	[1] Refined understanding of Sales & Finance Reports
+•	[1] Refined understanding of Sales & Finance Reports.

 •	[2] Designing user-centric reports with empathy in mind.

 •	[3] Optimization of report generation through meticulous fine-tuning.

 •	[4] Developing a systematic approach to devising a report building plan.